European Citizen Science Association: History

 ECSA has a board of directors, elected by its members, and a collection of professional working groups that establish standards, identify best practices, help to focus research and technology, and explore the ethics of citizen science.
 In addition, it has an advisory board and a steering committee, which support the executive board.

 Activities

-It has held general assemblies each year since 2014, at which ECSA members and working groups present their projects and initiatives, and discuss how the organization’s vision can be further developed.
+It has held general assemblies each year since 2014, at which ECSA members and working groups present their initiatives and discuss how the organization’s vision can be further developed.

 The first biannual international ECSA conference was held in Berlin in May 2016.

-ECSA has initiated several strategic capacity-building programmes at the European and national scale, which have led to the development of outputs such as the Socientize Green and White Papers on Citizen Science in Europe and the Greenpaper Citizen Science Strategy 2020 for Germany.
+ECSA has initiated several strategic capacity-building programmes at the European and national scale, which have led to the development of outputs such as the Socientize Green and White Papers on Citizen Science in Europe and the Green paper Citizen Science Strategy 2020 for Germany.
 The European White Paper provided the basis for several actions and policies related to public engagement in science directed by the European Commission, such as the "Science with and for Society" programme 2018-2020.

 ECSA is an active consortium member in several projects funded by the European Commission’s Horizon 2020.
 These include: